Timex IQ + Move Reviewed & Rated Review Facts

 The Move has the edge on other similarly priced fitness

 trackers thanks to its impressive battery life.
-To conserve battery power tracking can even be turned off by the user.
+To conserve battery power tracking can even be turned off by the user, as mentioned in the IQ+ reviews.

 The Timex IQ can be used with iOS or Android devices.
 It can connect to your smartphone via Bluetooth.
 Otherwise, the device does not function with any type of peripheral accessory.